johnbillion/wp-crontrol/docs/docs/deactivation.md

 ## Edits to events

-If you've edited a cron event and changed its arguments, next run time, or recurrence, these changes will persist because this data is stored in the standard WP-Cron system in WordPress.
+If you've edited a cron event and changed its arguments, next run time, or schedule, these changes will persist because this data is stored in the standard WP-Cron system in WordPress.